Choosing a college may be one of the most important life decisions you will ever make. It takes great time and

 Students can also take advantage of Highland’s Success Center, which is committed to promoting academic success.
 The Center provides tutoring, courses in developmental communication skills, a seminar on the first-year experience and support for students with disabilities.

 For those interested in pursuing a higher education here, Highland encourages taking a stroll through campus and witnessing day-to-day activities and events.
 Find out how your degree from Highland Community College is a valuable resource for northwest Illinois.

 Degrees: Associate, associate of applied science, certificate

 • High-quality, affordable education

 • Numerous HCC Foundation scholarship opportunities

-Perched on bluffs in Dubuque, Iowa, Loras College is dedicated to providing students with a rich and engaging liberal arts education.
-Leveraging its historic roots as Iowa’s first college, and the second-oldest Catholic college west of the Mississippi River, Loras delivers challenging, life-changing experiences in a supportive, residential Catholic setting.
+Drawing from its historic roots as Iowa’s first college, and the second-oldest Catholic college west of the Mississippi, Loras College delivers academic challenges intertwined with life-affirming experiences in a supportive, faith-centered setting.

-Students rally behind Dewey the Duhawk, who stands proudly as the Loras College mascot.
-Dewey supports the 23 varsity sports offered to student-athletes, who compete in the NCAA Division III and Iowa Intercollegiate Athletic Conference.
+Loras College offers student-athletes 23 varsity sports.
+The Duhawks compete in the NCAA Division III and Iowa Intercollegiate Athletic Conference.
 Loras is proud of its top-notch athletic facilities, including the Rock Bowl Stadium and multi-level Athletic and Wellness Center.
-As a student-athlete at Loras, you can enjoy a well-rounded experience that balances challenging academics and competitive athletics – preparing you for victory on and off the field.
+At Loras College, student-athletes enjoy a well-rounded experience that balances challenging academics and competitive athletics.

 Since 1967, McHenry County College (MCC) has been the area’s choice for a high-quality and fully accredited education.